-For the treatment or experimental group, the protocol should specify the treatment regimens in detail, including the trade name and manufacturer of the product, dosage, administration route, schedule, and duration, etc. If the treatment is a physical therapy (such as radiotherapy or laser therapy), specific treatment modalities and parameters should be provided.
-Treatment strategies and treatment patterns in observational studies are generally determined by clinical practice and should be considered in data collection and analysis and result interpretation.
+For the treatment group, the protocol should specify the treatment regimens in detail, including the trade name and manufacturer of the product, dosage, administration route, schedule, and duration, etc. If the treatment is a physical therapy (such as radiotherapy or laser therapy), specific treatment modalities and parameters should be provided.
+Treatment strategies and treatment patterns in observational studies are generally determined by clinical practice and should be considered in data collection and causal inference and result interpretation.

-Unlike in observational studies, the treatment regimens in interventional studies should be pre-specified based on some standard to form relatively standardized treatment strategies.
+For the treatment group, unlike in observational studies, the treatment regimens in interventional studies should be pre-specified based on some standard to form relatively standardized treatment strategies.